DavidAClarke/DavidAClarke/README.md

   🛰️ Integrated sampling designs for capturing biodiversity and environmental data in remote locations

-  📉 Quantification and propagation of uncertainty in biodiversity modelling
+  📉 Quantification and propagation of uncertainty in spatial biodiversity modelling

   🌊 Assessing effects of taxonomic uncertainty on measures of biodiversity